pacur/pacur/README.md

 Each distribution is different and will still require a separate PKGBUILD for each distribution but a consistent build process and format can be used for all builds.
 Docker only supports 64 bit containers, pacur can't be used to build packages 32 bit packages.
+Pacur will also create a DEB and APT repository that can be hosted on a server to distribute the packages.

 ### format